XinJingHao/Noisy-Duel-DDQN-Atari-Pytorch/README.md

 gym==0.19.0
 atari_py==0.2.6

 P.S.
-A instruction of how to install Atari can be found here: https://zhuanlan.zhihu.com/p/523895071
+A instruction on how to install Atari can be found here: https://zhuanlan.zhihu.com/p/523895071

 ## How to use my code
 ### Train from scratch